 \subsubsection{Dependence on \boldmath$(m_{\tilde{q}})_{33}$ and \boldmath$(m_{\tilde{u}})_{33}$}

-In figure~\ref{fig:Mh_mq33_mu33} we show the dependence of $M_h$ on the sfermion mass parameters $(m_{\tilde{q}})_{33}$ (left panel) and $(m_{\tilde{u}})_{33}$ (right panel) for different values of $x_t$.
+In Figure~\ref{fig:Mh_mq33_mu33} we show the dependence of $M_h$ on the sfermion mass parameters $(m_{\tilde{q}})_{33}$ (left panel) and $(m_{\tilde{u}})_{33}$ (right panel) for different values of $x_t$.
 Here, the strong impact of the induced change in the $\DRbarPrime$ stop masses $m_{\tilde{t}_{1,2}}$ on the Higgs mass $M_h$ becomes evident, which is much more significant than a change of $M_3$, $m_A$ or $\mu$.
 This high sensitivity originates from stop-induced 1-loop corrections to $M_h$.
 The two plots reveal a strong similarity in the dependence of $M_h$ on the two sfermion mass parameters.
 Especially, the corresponding curves for the same fixed value of $x_t$ have a very similar shape.
 Furthermore we find that $M_h$ can be maximized if $(m_{\tilde{q}})_{33}$ and $(m_{\tilde{u}})_{33}$ are chosen appropriately, again for a given value of $x_t$.

-It is important to note that the results given in the plots of figure~\ref{fig:Mh_mq33_mu33} represent the outcome of the \FEFTH calculations with a matching at 2-loop level, except for the black dashed lines, which were obtained from a 3-loop matching for $x_t=2$.
+It is important to note that the results given in the plots of Figure~\ref{fig:Mh_mq33_mu33} represent the outcome of the \FEFTH calculations with a matching at 2-loop level, except for the black dashed lines, which were obtained from a 3-loop matching for $x_t=2$.
 The shown uncertainty band is depicted for the 2-loop calculations for $x_t=2$.
 The uncertainty is found to remain nearly constant within the shown parameter range with numerical values slightly below $1\unit{GeV}$.
 While the 2-loop curves and their uncertainties attest a good stability of the \FEFTH\ calculation, the 3-loop results are subject to several noteworthy jumps.
-These can be associated with hierarchy transitions within \Himalaya\ \cite{Kant:2010tf,Harlander:2017kuc}.
+This behaviour can be traced back to the 3-loop threshold corrections for $\lambdaSM$ provided by \Himalaya ~\cite{Harlander:2017kuc,Harlander:2018yhj}, for which different approximations are applied depending on the present hierarchy between gluino and squark masses.
+Hierarchy transitions taking place during the variation of an individual squark mass parameter then induce discontinuities in the numerical value of $M_h$.
 Also, it must be emphasized that for $(m_{\tilde{q}})_{33} \gtrsim 4\unit{TeV}$ there is no suitable hierarchy implemented, leading to an absence of all 3-loop contributions in the matching of the \BSM\ to the \SM.
 This statement analogously holds for $(m_{\tilde{u}})_{33}$.
 However, the discontinuity at that threshold is hardly visible in the plots.
-Despite the jumps, the 3-loop result is in general still consistent with the 2-loop result for $x_t=2$.
-Especially for $(m_{\tilde{q}})_{33} \sim M_S$ and $(m_{\tilde{u}})_{33} \sim M_S$, the difference between both calculations is very small.
-For smaller values of the mass parameters, the difference is more significant.